VishnuGShephertz/GCM-NokiaX-Android-Push-Notification/README.md

 # Running Sample

-This is a sample Android app is made by using App42 Action-Script API.
+This is a sample Android app is made by using App42  API.
 It uses PushNotification API of App42 platform.
 Here are the few easy steps to run this sample app.

 1. [Register] (https://apphq.shephertz.com/register) with App42 platform.